 I was looking forward to my first easy Camino, hoping that it would be a great warm-up for the Via de la Plata and the Camino Sanabrés to follow.

 This Camino is filled with long distances through grain fields as the pilgrim walks from small town to small town, through this high and semi-arid central plateau of Spain.
 This area is the breadbasket for Spain, and the solitude of the fields, I hoped would give me a new appreciation for the Spanish baguette.

-I was also anticipating trying the Verdejo white wine, a speciality of the area, recommended to me by other pilgrimage travelers, chilled and refreshing after a long days walk!
+This near-perfect weather, was fabulous for trying the Verdejo white wine, a speciality of the area, recommended to me by other pilgrimage travelers, chilled and refreshing after a long days walk!

-The Way is very well-waymarked, as is reported consistently.
-Instead of yellow arrows designating the route, the Camino Teresiano uses these unique red arrows, shown here.
+We found this Way to be extremely well waymarked!
+Instead of yellow arrows designating the route, the Camino Teresiano uses unique red arrows, shown here to the right.

-There are also unique concrete waymarks to guide you, as shown.
-In the photo, the name of the next town of "Alba" is included on the concrete waymark as well as the emblem of the Camino Teresiano, carved into the concrete and the direction of travel.
+There are also unique concrete waymarks to guide you, as shown below.
+In the photos, the name of the destination town of "Alba" is included on the concrete waymark as well as the emblem of the Camino Teresiano, carved into the concrete and the direction of travel.

 I have also included a photo of the official emblem in color, shown here to the right.
 You will see this emblem everywhere!